malinda-pich/academic-kickstart/content/post/2020-04-06 sixth-post.md

 ---
 date: 2020-04-06
-title: Devlog 6 - Cross-referencing txt files and photos
+title: Devlog 6 - Cross-Referencing TXT Files and Photos
 summary: Figuring out how to work on the new task

 # optional header image (relative to 'static/img/' folder).